LiftLaboratory/PASTa/README.md

 Created by Patrick McArthur and Ryan Sartor at NC State University

-This application can be used to control a BioTek uQuant [(mu)Quant] 96-well microplate reader.
+This application can be used to control a BioTek μQuant UV-Vis Spectrometer (96-well microplate reader).

 It is written in Python and uses the pySerial library [https://github.com/pyserial/]